seanbreckenridge/malexport/README.md

 # malexport

-This is still in development, but the majority of the exporters (saving data from MAL) are done.
+This is still in development, but the exporters (saving data from MAL) are done.

-TODO:

-- write a submodule `malexport.parse` and the `malexport parse` command to parse the saved info into Python objects/JSON
-- Implement the other strategies for updating episode history

 This uses multiple methods to extract info about my MAL (MyAnimeList) account, focused on my episode history/forum posts I've made.